No previous kayaking experience needed, just a basic level of fitness will do

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-You do not need any previous kayaking experience, full training will be provided at the beginning of the trip and while on the water.
-A general level of fitness will be useful, building a little arm strength before can help with sea kayaking.
-You will be in a tandem kayak by default however if you have kayaked before and are particularly keen for a solo kayak this can be requested with your host - they are however subject to availability so please request on your booking form.
+You do not need any previous kayaking experience as full training will be provided at the beginning of the trip and while on the water.
+A general level of fitness will be required.
+Building a little arm strength before the trip can help with sea kayaking, and hip mobility is needed.
+The precise difficulty level of this trip depends on the sea conditions at the time, which can change quickly.
+Needless to say, you should come prepared to encounter some waves.
+You will be in a single kayak by default however if perhaps you don't have much kayaking experience or aren't confident in having your own boat and would prefer a tandem kayak, this can be requested with your host - they are however subject to availability so please request on your booking form.